-Make Horse Lovers Beaded Jewelry — But some horse themed beads and clear stretchable thread, or a horse lovers beaded bracelet kit and let your party guests make their own fun horse jewelry.
+Make Horse Lovers Beaded Jewelry — But some horse themed beads and clear stretchable thread and let your party guests make their own fun horse jewelry.

 Watch a Horse Movie — There are lots of great horse themed movies out there.
 When you need an activity to help your guests unwind, consider having a viewing of Flicka, The Black Stallion, or Spirit.
 These are available at Amazon.

 The Black Stallion